Baqend/guide/src/index.md

 As required by many apps, we provide a easy to use logging API to log data out of your app.
 In addition we provide a access to the access logs which contains all the resources requested by your users.

-App and Access logs are accessible through our dashboard and kept for **30 days**.
+App and Access logs are accessible through the dashboard and kept for **30 days**.
 In addition you can view, query and manage the permissions of the logs like any other data you persist to baqend.
-But you can't modify the schema, the logged data nor the permissions of update and delete operations.
+But you can't modify the schema, the logged data nor the permissions of insert, update and delete operations.

 **Note:** While querring logs you must always use a date predicate, otherwise you will only get the last 5 minutes of the logs.